Our Team

 Ph.D., BCBA-D, Founder and Clinical Director

-Stephanie A. Hood, Ph.D., BCBA, is an assistant professor of psychology at Marquette University.
-She previously was an assistant professor at California State University-Northridge and Briar Cliff University.
+Stephanie A. Hood, Ph.D., BCBA, is the founder and clinical director at SSAIL.
+She previously was an assistant professor at Marquette University, California State University-Northridge and Briar Cliff University.
 She earned a Bachelor’s of Applied Science in Psychology and Special Education at the University of Minnesota- Duluth.
 She subsequently was a licensed special education K-12 teacher in Minnesota.
 She earned a Master’s of Science in Behavior Analysis and Therapy from Southern Illinois University- Carbondale.
 She received her Ph.D. in Behavior Analysis from the University of Nebraska Medical Center’s Munroe-Meyer Institute.
 Dr. Hood teaches undergraduate and graduate coursework in applied behavior analysis.
 She has experience with assessment and treatment of behavior disorders with individuals with and without disabilities and early intensive behavioral intervention.
 However, her primary clinical focus now is teaching social and vocational skills.
 She has work with various service delivery models, such as, university based clinics, inclusive preschools, school consultation with elementary and middle schools.

 Sylvia Aquino, BCBA